 Research is now focused on monitoring the stock status of indicator species through the following projects:

-The Western Australian Marine Science Institute (WAMSI) has been investigating relationships between pink snapper stocks from Shark Bay to South Australia.
-Results will be available later in 2012.
+- The Western Australian Marine Science Institute (WAMSI) has been investigating relationships between pink snapper stocks from Shark Bay to South Australia.

-Surveys of pink snapper egg numbers in Cockburn Sound in 2010 were used to estimate spawning stock levels.
-Results will be available as part of the 2012 stock assessment.
+- Surveys of pink snapper egg numbers in Cockburn Sound are used to estimate spawning stock levels.